 MEET LAUREN GREUTMAN

-Lauren Greutman is a former shopping addict turned frugal living consumer savings expert and thrifty sanity-saving mom of six who’s helping millions of busy moms get out of debt and live better lives on a budget.
-Her third and most recent book, The Recovering Spender became Amazon’s #1 best seller in the area of finance.
+Lauren Greutman is a former shopping addict turned consumer savings expert, debt free coach and mom of six who’s helping women get out of debt and create financial freedom for their families.
+Lauren’s third and most recent book, The Recovering Spender became Amazon’s #1 best seller in the area of finance.

 Not worrying about paying the bills wasn’t always the case for Lauren.
 In 2006, she seemed to have it all.
 She had a custom built home, luxury cars and closets full of clothes.
 Lauren had all the bells and whistles that credit cards, bank loans, and money could buy.
 She was so consumed with keeping up appearances that before she knew it, Lauren was 40K in debt.
 She remembers sitting in bed one night surrounded by a mountain of bills.
 She was embarrassed and scared.
 It was such a dark and desperate time that she saw no hope.
 Lauren had lost her connection to the things that really mattered, like family and her children.
 Chasing the American dream and Lauren’s overspending had led her down the wrong path and she needed to find a way to control her finances.
 Lauren had no choice but to STOP shopping.
 She taught herself how to save money, shop smart, and live within her means.
 Today, she and her family live completely debt free in upstate New York.

 She isn’t the typical cookie cutter, Pinterest perfect mom blogger.
-Keeping it real, honest, and a whole lot of fun is more her style.
+Keeping it real and honest is more her style.
 Her readers and followers embrace her rawness and honesty.
 Who are they?
 Primarily working mothers with two or more young children between the ages of thirty and forty-five who are busy, educated women looking for ways to not only stretch their time but their budgets as well.